 #3 How would you explain SEO to a beginner?

-SEO (Search Engine Optimization) is a form of marketing where you optimize a website so that Google decides the website gives the best value to searchers (who are looking for content that is relevant to the site) and positions the page at the top of the search results.
+SEO (Search Engine Optimization) is a form of digital marketing where you optimize a website so that Google decides that website gives the best value to searchers and positions the page at the top of the search engine results.

-It’s achieved through technical and structural changes to the website, by writing content so Google understands what the page is about and also by the type and number of websites that link to the site.
+It’s achieved through technical and structural changes to the website, by writing content so Google understands what the page is about and also by the type and number of websites that link to it.

 #4 Why is SEO so important?

 This is probably the most pertinent SEO interview question you’ll be asked…